 The exact cause of hypomelanosis of Ito is unknown with many cases being associated with genetic mosaicism and sporadic gene mutations.

-The hypopigmented lesions are referred as a result of a decrease in the number of melanocytes and in the number and size of melanosomes 1.
+The hypopigmented lesions are the result of a decrease in the number of melanocytes and in the number and size of melanosomes 1.

-CT and mostly MRI can demonstrate several abnormalities.
+CT and, more clearly, MRI can demonstrate several abnormalities.

 - focal or generalized cerebral atrophy